Sourcing Smart Home Devices for Saudi Arabia: A China Buyer's Guide

 - Zigbee 3.0 is the workhorse for sensors and switches — mature, low-power, locally controlled through a hub.
 Most Chinese Zigbee chips are already certified.

-- Matter is the cross-ecosystem standard (Apple Home, Google Home, Alexa, SmartThings).
+- Matter certification is the cross-ecosystem standard (Apple Home, Google Home, Alexa, SmartThings).
 Strong future-proofing, but adds CSA certification cost and timeline; see the general smart home sourcing guide for the Matter mechanics.

 For most Gulf projects today, a Tuya + Zigbee 3.0 stack with selective Matter support hits the right balance of Arabic app support, local control, and cost.